 The markets for fiber optics systems and digital video systems are extremely competitive and have been characterized by rapid technological change and declining average selling prices.
-Pressure on average selling prices was particularly severe during the most recent economic downturn as equipment suppliers competed aggressively for customers' reduced capital spending.
-Harmonic's competitors for fiber optic products include corporations such as Motorola, Cisco Systems and C-COR.
-In our digital and video broadcasting products, we compete broadly with products from vertically integrated system suppliers including Motorola, Cisco Systems, Tandberg Television and Thomson Multimedia, and in certain product lines with a number of smaller companies.
-In February 2007, Ericsson launched a bid for Tandberg Television which the Tandberg board subsequently recommended to its shareholders.
+Pressure on average selling prices was particularly severe during the most recent economic downtum as equipment suppliers competed aggressively for customers' reduced capital spending.
+Harmonic's competitors for fiber optic products include corporations such as Motorola, Cisco Systems and C-Cor.
+In our video processing and edge and access products, we compete broadly with products from vertically integrated system suppliers including Motorola, Cisco Systems, Tandberg Television and Thomson Multimedia, and in certain product lines with a number of smaller companies.
+In February 2007, Ericsson launched a bid for Tandberg Television and in April 2007, Ericsson completed its acquisition of Tandberg.